 You’ll also need to know whether or not your current phone will work with your new carrier.
-The simplest way to check if your phone will work is to know whether you have a GSM or a CDMA device.
+The simplest way to check if your phone will work is to see whether you have a GSM or a CDMA device.
 Verizon carries the CDMA torch alone now that Sprint is gone, and both AT&T and T-Mobile lead the GSM charge.
 If you decide that you want a new phone, check out our best unlocked phone deals right here.

-Now, there are a few more steps you’ll need to knock off before we really get to switching.
+Now, there are a few more steps you’ll need to knock off before we get to switching.
 First off, grab all of your old account information.
-You’ll need to provide it to your new carrier and you may need it when you port away from your old carrier.
+You’ll need to provide it to your new carrier, and you may need it when you port away from your old carrier.
 Also, make sure your current phone is unlocked.
-Most carriers unlock their phones after a certain time period, or you may have to finish paying off your remaining balance first.
+Most carriers unlock their phones after a certain period, or you may have to finish paying off your remaining balance first.

 See also: How to unlock a Verizon phone